-- 5.12 The length of the initial licence will depend on when the completed licence application (including the licence fee) is received by the Council. - 5.13 A 5 year licence will be issued if the completed licence application is received: - within 13 weeks of the HMO becoming licensable; or - within 13 weeks of the owner completing the purchase of an existing, licensable HMO - 5.14 A 3 year licence will be issued if the completed licence application is received: - within 26 weeks of the HMO becoming licensable; or - within 26 weeks of the owner completing the purchase of an existing, licensable HMO - 5.15 A 2 year licence will be issued if the completed licence application is received: - more than 26 weeks after the HMO became licensable; or - more than 26 weeks after the owner completing the purchase of an existing, licensable HMO
+- 5.15 The length of the initial licence will depend on when the completed licence application (including the licence fee) is received by the Council. - 5.16 A licence of up to 5 years which, in the case of an Additional HMO licence, shall expire no later than 31 January 2025 will be issued if the completed licence application is received: - within 13 weeks of the HMO becoming licensable; or - within 13 weeks of the owner completing the purchase of an existing, licensable HMO - 5.17 Where a Licence is submitted after 13 weeks after becoming licensable with no justification, the Council will produce an enforcement report for consideration of a Civil Penalty.

-5.16 Where a 2 year licence is issued - because the completed licence application is received by the Council more than 26 weeks after it should have been - the licence will be reduced to 1 year if the Council's inspection of the HMO results in Category 1 hazards and/or offences under the HMO Management Regulations being identified and a Notice being served on the owner or landlord.
+5.18 The Council also reserves the right to reduce a licence term of any licence if the Council's inspection of the HMO results in Category 1 hazards, breach of licence conditions and/or offences under the HMO Management Regulations being identified and a Notice being served on the owner or landlord.